-A Guide to Lucha Libre Posted by sasha on Aug 9, 2017 in Travel
+A Guide to Lucha Libre Posted by sasha on Aug 9, 2017 in Uncategorized

 As is the case in much of the Spanish-speaking world, football is definitely the most popular sport in Mexico.
 When it comes to uniquely Mexican sports, though, you just can’t beat the high-flying action of lucha libre.
 On any given Friday night, all 17,000 seats at Arena México are full of people cheering on their favorite luchador.
 Let’s take a closer look at this massively popular sport, starting with an important question.